informalsystems/quint/quint/README.md

 - Join the [Quint discussions on GitHub](https://github.com/informalsystems/quint/discussions)
 - [Contribute your spell](https://github.com/informalsystems/quint/blob/main/examples/spells/contribute-your-spell.md) to the collection of Quint spells
 - [Contribute](https://github.com/informalsystems/quint/blob/main/CONTRIBUTING.md) to the development of Quint
-- Join or co-design meetings: We hold fortnightly meetings with users and those interested in contributing to the design and development of Quint.
-Contact us if you would like an invitation.

 ## Documentation